-As with most compensatory time issues, the DOL analyzed whether the health initiatives primarily benefitted the employee or the employer.
-While the employer derived no direct financial benefit from these activities, the employees benefitted greatly by making better life decisions and reducing their insurance premium.
+As with most compensatory time issues, the DOL analyzed whether the health initiatives primarily benefited the employee or the employer.
+While the employer derived no direct financial benefit from these activities, the employees benefited greatly by making better life decisions and reducing their insurance premium.

 Retail or Service Exemption Interpreted to Include Tech Goods and Services Sold Mostly to Commercial Entities

 For employers who sell mostly retail goods and services, i.e., goods and services not for wholesale or resale, and who have employees whom receive predominately commissions, the DOL’s opinion letter on the retail or service exemption will be useful.
 This provision exempts employers from having to pay overtime to certain commissioned employees.

 As the FLSA’s regulations illustrate, the line between a qualifying retail or service establishments and non-qualifying establishments is sometimes murky.
 The quintessential examples of retail or service establishments are grocery stores, hardware stores, restaurants, hotels, barber shops, and the like.

 In this opinion letter, the DOL tackled a more recent example of what types of entities qualify for this exemption.

 The company in the letter sold a technology platform to merchants that enabled those merchants to accept credit card payments from customers from a mobile device, online, or in-person.
 Even though the company sold primarily to commercial entities, rather than to the general public, it still qualified for the retail or service exemption.
 Also, the company’s goods and services fell squarely within the exemption because it was not being resold to any other entities.

 The law is usually slow to catch up to changing technology, so it is administrative opinions like this that will help employers at the forefront of advancement stay compliant.

 Whether Someone Is a Volunteer Depends on Their Motivation